Sohyun1798/pcm_audio_task/README.md

 * Install 'wave' before you use this. (command: pip install wave)
 * You need 'ffmpeg' also for using this.
 (Search google and install it appropriately according to your OS)
-* And this file is set of functions so only existence of the file is enough.
+* And this file is a set of functions so only existence of the file is enough.

 ## 3. audioconverter.py